franciscorafart/match3/README.md

-# Match 3 Readme
+# Match 3 - React and Redux backend

 - Intro
-This game is built as two separate applications.
-A backend express application and a front-end react application.
+This is a match 3 style game built as two separate applications.
+A backend express application built with Redux and Redux saga to handle state on the backend and a front-end react application to display the game.
 They're both on a same repository but are totally separate.

 - How to run
 1. Pull the code.